 BLO = back loop only

-Cross Stitch (Cr St): insert hook into stitch, yarn under and pull up a loop.
+Cross Stitch Single Crochet (X stitch): insert hook into stitch, yarn under and pull up a loop.
 You’ll have two loops on your hook.
-Yarn over and pull through all loops on hook.
+Yarn over and pull through all loops on the hook.

-You can change the size of the potholder by chaining more or less and adjusting the number or rounds.
+You can change the size of the potholder by chaining more or less (any number) and adjusting the number of rounds.

-Row 1: Cr St in second Ch from hook and every Ch to end of row (27).
+Row 1: Work a X St in second Ch from hook and every Ch to end of row (27 stitches).
 Ch 1, turn.

 Loop & Final Round